Michael95-m/mlops-capstone-project/README.md

 ### 4.1.
 Run the training pipeline with the data from s3.

-In real world, the raw data should not be saved in github.
-We have to upload the data in s3 bucket or somewhere and when it's time to train the data, we will download the data from there to local computer.
-For this step to implement, you need to configure `aws cli` and create the s3 bucket and upload the data to s3.
+You need to configure `aws cli` and create the s3 bucket and upload the data to s3.
 If you save the data in s3 bucket, you don't need to have the data in the local.
-You need to set `BUCKET_NAME`, `OBJECT_NAME`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_DEFAULT_REGION` in **.env** file in the root directory.
-Otherwise, you will need to use `export AWS_DEFAULT_REGION=ap-southeast-1` to set the environment variable.
+You need to set **BUCKET_NAME**, **OBJECT_NAME** etc. in **.env** file in the root directory.
+Otherwise, you will need to use **export** command to set the environment variable.

 To run the training pipeline with the data downloaded from s3 (additionally, it will also upload the training, validation and test data to the s3 bucket), you can use